Thikra: Night of Remembering

 Khan draws profound inspiration from diverse cultures that engage in these sacred practices across the globe.
 With scenography and costume design by award-winning Saudi visual artist Manal AlDowayan, the piece explores the echoes of a colonised past.

-Featuring an original score by Aditya Prakash, sound design by Gareth Fry, lighting design by Zeynep Kepekli, dramaturgy by Blue Pieta, with an all-female international cast of Contemporary and Bharatanatyam voices, Thikra weaves a narrative that is at once universal and deeply personal.
+Featuring an original score by Aditya Prakash (ROOM-i-Nation, 2025), sound design by Gareth Fry, lighting design by Zeynep Kepekli, dramaturgy by Blue Pieta, with an all-female international cast of Contemporary and Bharatanatyam dancers, Thikra weaves a narrative that is at once universal and deeply personal.

 Together, these creative voices invite us to reflect on our own heritage and the rituals that have shaped our shared humanity.